ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 **In each article, I graded NFL players who were coming off of surprise fantasy performances from the week before.** It was my job to help readers determine whether to roster these players on their fantasy football teams moving forward.

 It was fun. **I got to crack open some cold ones and write about a subject I was both knowledgable in and passionate about.** But it was also grueling.
 And as soon as fantasy football became work, it became less fun.
-I served as a FantasyPros featured writer for one year—**contributed to 46 articles at FantasyPros**—and then quietly dipped out.
+I served as a FantasyPros featured writer for one year—**contributed to a total of 46 articles**—and then quietly dipped out.

 **[READ ARTICLES AT FANTASYPROS](https://www.fantasypros.com/news/correspondents/jim-colombo.php)**